DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README_WITH_CLIENT_SECRET.md

 > By default, NGINX does not enable sticky session.
 If you want to use sticky session to connect to DC, refer to [Using sticky session for Decision Center connection](../../contrib/sticky-session/README.md)

 > **Note**
-> If you want the optional synchronization of groups and users with Entra ID, uncomment the decisionCenter section in the [entraid-nginx-values.yaml](./entraid-nginx-values.yaml) :
+> If you want the optional synchronization of groups and users with Entra ID, uncomment the decisionCenter section in the [entraid-nginx-values.yaml](./entraid-nginx-values.yaml).
->
-> #decisionCenter:
-> #  sidecar:
-> #    enabled: true
-> #    confSecretRef: users-groups-synchro-secret

 > **Note**
 > This command installs the **latest available version** of the chart.